Licensed, Insured & Trustworthy Deck Building Specialists in Sydney

 What to expect from your Trex deck

-• Soap and water maintenance only required
+• Soap and water maintenance are only required

 • Natural timber grain finish